pseudopirate/fullstack-interview-challenge/README.md

 You can always reach us by writing an email with all your questions and/or feedback about this challenge to devs@agilesearch.io

+# How to start

+We encourage you to fork this repository and when you are done with the challenge, you can send us the forked URL so we can later review it.

+If your solution needs to prepare an environment of any kind, please don't forget to let us know.

+###### 🙌  Psst, One more thing!

+The challenge is open to any solution.
+You can use your imagination, creativity and skills to deliver the best of the worlds you like the most.

 [agilesearch]: https://www.agilesearch.io